awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-awsmanagedrulesbotcontrolruleset.md

 ## Properties<a name="aws-properties-wafv2-webacl-awsmanagedrulesbotcontrolruleset-properties"></a>

 `InspectionLevel`  <a name="cfn-wafv2-webacl-awsmanagedrulesbotcontrolruleset-inspectionlevel"></a>
 The inspection level to use for the Bot Control rule group\.
 The common level is the least expensive\.
 The targeted level includes all common level rules and adds rules with more advanced inspection criteria\.
-For details, see [AWS WAF Bot Control rule group](https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-bot.html)\.
+For details, see [AWS WAF Bot Control rule group](https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-bot.html) in the * AWS WAF Developer Guide*\.
 *Required*: Yes
 *Type*: String
+*Allowed values*: `COMMON | TARGETED`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)